bio

 life, uh, finds a way - dr ian malcolm

-never run with a chisel - my dad
+never, ever run with a chisel - family lore

 i’ll hold your hair for you - anonymous